 Answer: Cooling time will vary with exterior temperatures and time of day.
 Start by pre-cooling your refrigerator at least 12 hours prior to loading your refrigerator.
 Always pre-cool food in your refrigerator or freezer to reduce cooling time.
-Don't pack food too tightly in compartment as to prevent circulation around food items.
-Normal refrigerator operating temperatures are 34 to 40°F.
+Do not pack food too tightly in compartment as to prevent circulation around food items.
+Normal refrigerator operating temperatures are 34°F to 40°F.

-2. The heat pump in my trailer doesn't seem to be providing any heat; yesterday it worked great.
+2. The heat pump in my trailer does not seem to be providing any heat; yesterday it worked great.